Intro To Nonprofit Accounting: Lesson 4

 For every transaction there are always at least two movements, which means at least two accounts are used.
+This is what is referred to as a double-entry system of accounting.
 In a transaction, the debit and credit columns will always equal one another.

 For example, let’s say you purchase some supplies that cost $50.
 When recording this purchase, you will use one of your expense accounts, since they represent money spent.
 In this case you choose Office Supplies.
 What is the other movement to this transaction?
 If you purchased these supplies with money from your checking account, your checking balance is being reduced.
 Therefore, the other side of this transaction would be your asset account, Checking.
 Your expense account was increased and your checking account was decreased.

 Welcome to recording transactions.
-This process of recording both sides of a transaction is called double-entry accounting.
-It is a necessary part of any accounting system.
+This process of recording both sides of a transaction is called double-entry accounting, and it is a necessary part of any accounting system.

 Let’s look at another example.
 Suppose you receive a donation for $100.
 Because your organization receives this money, it is income.
 In this case you would use the Contributions Income account.
 Since income accounts are increased by credits, you will put the value in the credit column.
 What is the other movement?
 If you are depositing this money into your bank account (i.e. Checking), that would be the second movement.
 Since assets are increased by debits, you can see this works out in our transaction.